AlexRogalskiy/bash-cd/README.md

 There are specific bash variables which must be declared globally and any variable that can be used in the *environment-templates* must also be *exported*.

+### Templates

+Modules are defined under `./lib`.
+Each module can have subdirectories containing template files which will be expanded and copied to the target system root directory.

+Most text files will be treated as templates and any string prepended with a single dollar symbol $ will be replaced for any environment variable, e.g. $PRIMARY_IP.

+Shell scripts (`.sh`, `.bash`, `.bat`) are also treated as templates but  variables to be expanded must have leading dobule dollar sing, e.g. $$KAFKA_REPL_FACTOR

+Archive files will not be expanded - the list of file types can be extended in the function `expand_dir()` in `lib/tools.sh`.

 The best way is to checkout the example [`/env/var.sh`](env/var.sh) and try running `./apply.sh build --host HOST0` and then look at the `./build` output.